International Christian Concern

 International Christian Concern (ICC) is an ecumenical, non-governmental, non-partisan Christian organization, located in Washington, DC, whose concern is the human rights of Christians and religious minorities.
 Its mission is to help religious minorities from all forms of persecution through assistance, advocacy, and awareness.

 History

-ICC was founded in 1995 by Steve Snyder, former president of the USA Division of Christian Solidarity International.
+ICC was founded in 1995 by Steve Snyder, former president of the USA Division of Christian Solidarity International to assist persecuted Christians from all denominations who affirm the Apostles' Creed, inclusive of Catholic, Orthodox, and Protestant Christians.
 In 2002, Snyder was succeeded as ICC President by Jeff King, who had served 11 years with Campus Crusade for Christ.

 The organization has issued reports on persecution of Christians in countries such as China, Saudi Arabia, Iraq, and Algeria.
-In recent years ICC has also worked to raise the profile of religious persecution in Mexico, Pakistan, Egypt, and India along with individual cases such as Sudanese Christian mother Meriam Ibrahim and Pakistani Christian Asia Bibi.
+In recent years ICC has also worked to raise the profile of religious persecution in Mexico, Pakistan, Egypt, and India along with individual cases such as Sudanese Christian mother Meriam Ibrahim and Pakistani Christian farmhand Asia Bibi.

-ICC in 2017 began utilizing the Best Christian Workplaces (BCW) to address complaints from staff regarding toxic cultural issues by the organization's president, Jeff King.
-These issues ranged from inappropriate HR practices as well as ethical and financial misconduct by the President.
-A BCW cultural report in 2022 revealed widespread staff support for the President's resignation because of misconduct issues.
-This led to increased Board involvement, but the Board represents a conflict of interest given that most have prior existing friendships with the President (who also handpicks the Board).
-As a result, the Board sided with the President and voted to maintain his presence as head of the organization despite the misconduct allegations.
-As a result of the Board's validation of executive misconduct, most of the organization's staff (over 75%) resigned in 2022.

-Mission

-International Christian Concern (ICC) works to raise public awareness and provide advocacy for persecuted Christians and other religious minorities around the world.
-ICC assists victims of religious persecution through direct assistance, awareness, and advocacy initiatives.
-The organization also assists Congress and the Executive Branch in providing research and evaluation to effectuate policies to safeguard religious freedom.

-Areas of focus

-Advocacy

-ICC strives to work with various government entities, both domestically and internationally to enact change through the legislative process, pressure countries who persecute Christian minorities, and secure the release of the prisoners of conscience.